 Queensland: Ending 22 March – 28 March 2019

 Full Tour dates and venues are yet to be established and please return to this page regularly for updates.

-Read the EA Stallion Safe Practices Guidelines prior to submitting your booking.
+Read the EA Stallion Safe Practices Guidelines prior to submitting your booking with a stallion.

 What is ACE Assessment?